joaolongras/Yelp/README.md

 - Computational intensity for large-scale networks
 - Time series predictions depend on historical patterns

-## 📝 License

-This project uses the Yelp Academic Dataset, subject to Yelp's terms and conditions.

 ## 👥 Contributors

 Project developed as part of academic research in data mining and social network analysis.

 ## 🔗 References